Danger Level: 1/5

 Cellar spiders have small tan bodies (6-9mm) with extremely long, thin legs that can span 50mm or more.
 They build loose, irregular webs in corners and hang upside down.

 Cellar spiders have small tan bodies (6-9mm) with extremely long, thin legs that can span 50mm or more.
 They build loose, irregular webs in corners and hang upside down.
-When disturbed, they vibrate rapidly in their web—a defensive behavior called "whirling."
+When disturbed, they vibrate rapidly in their web.
+That defensive behavior is called "whirling."

 Cellar Spider (Daddy Long Legs) - showing key features for identification